|Tim Roufs||extended search|

 But anyhow I got the ten dollars back on the money.

-Today I kept thinking about this black crow and those two Indians that I saw in my dream last night.
-And I kept thinking about that I met that other guy.
+Today I kept thinking about this black crow and those two Indians that I saw in my dream.
+And I kept thinking about meeting that other guy, Sandy Morrell.
 I think maybe he's sick or dead.
 I heard he was dead, but I dreamt about him anyway.
-I didn't talk to him though.
-I said to him though, "Move in hard."(52) He wouldn't come.
+I didn't talk to him -- in my dream.
+I said to him though without actually saying anything -- "Move in hard."(53) He wouldn't come.
 That's a good thing, because if he'd a come, why maybe something would have happened with me.
 He didn't come near me.
-I walked out there, but didn't see him any more.
-He didn't come in, but I saw him walk alongside of me on the road.
-He walked just for awhile, then stopped.
+After the car with the two Indians went by I walked out there to the opening where he was standing, but I didn't see him any more.
+He didn't come in the bushes with me, but I saw him walk alongside of me on the road before I went for the brush.
+He walked just for a while, then stopped.

 When I saw those two black crows trying to destruct, I knew that's no good neither.
-If it was a sea gull it would have been all right.
+If it was a sea gull it would have been alright.
 A sea gull's a light color.
 So when the crows ate that fish then I knew the dream was for money.

 But something, something else, could be figured from that too.
 I may hear news when I get back down to Ball Club.
 I may hear something about somebody that I know.
-It could be my people, some of my people, some of my folks.
+It could be my people -- some of my people, some of my folks.
 They're not very well neither.
 I was thinking up and down like that.
-It maybe friends.
+It may be friends.
 I'm still going to be surprised when I see what it is.
 One passed away, and there's another death coming later.
 They say there's always three in death.
-They might be Indians, or they might be close friends.
-They might be very friendly.
+They might be Indians; they might be close friends.
+They might be very friend-ly.
 I wouldn't know why there are three, why there aren't two or four.
 There's always three in death.
 When one leaves, they always say there's two more coming.